debusklaneml/hatch/README.md

-# "Variable- and Person-centered Approaches to Examining Construct-Relevant Multidimensionality in Writing Self-efficacy"
+# Variable- and Person-centered Approaches to Examining Construct-Relevant Multidimensionality in Writing Self-efficacy
+By: Morgan L. DeBusk-Lane

 This repository will be used to store and present all applicable syntax for this project!